wasabi315/dependent-type-search/README.md

 - Match up to generalisation, so we can find definitions that fit the query type after an appropriate instantiation.

 - Expand type aliases, so queries do not have to use the same aliases as the definitions they match.

+- Resolve an unqualified name to all matching qualified names, allowing ambiguous names in queries.

 Aegle also synthesises code that makes a matched definition fit the query type.